For me, the wasp life cycle is interesting. But why digress into the subject of wasps?

-There are also a number of similarities between some wasp and bee species.
+There are a number of similarities between some wasp and bee species.

-In fact, the wasp life cycle is short, and similar to the bumblebee or solitary bee, depending on the type of wasp, and the type of bee!
+In fact, the wasp life cycle is short, and some wasps have similar life cycles to bumblebee or certain solitary bee species.

 This page provides a broad description of the wasp life cycle for social and solitary wasps, but there are differences between species.